 Conclusion

-Conquering a massive textbook isn't about reading every single comma—it’s about extracting the right meaning at the right time.
-By ditching old habits like subvocalization and using tools like the Pointer Method, you can reclaim your time without sacrificing your grades.
+Mastering a textbook isn't about reading every single comma.
+It is about finding the right meaning at the right time.
+By moving past habits like subvocalization and using tools like the Pointer Method, you can save time and maintain your grades.

 Ready to take your study efficiency to the next level?
 Use these strategies alongside SuperKnowva’s AI-powered tools to turn your textbook scans into instant practice quizzes and summaries.
 Happy studying!